tpatterson1996/lcc-metadata-manual/record/main/record-main-copy.md

 ---

 The **Main **tab allows for the creation and/or editing of primary metadata.
-The Main Tab will usually be used when creating a record that has not been imported from somewhere else.

 | Quick Reference: Required Sections |
 | :--- |